afnanenayet/personal_blog_old/about.md

 ### Professional

+- Incoming software engineer at Blend Labs on the infrastructure team
 - Intern at Capital One doing machine learning work with Payments API team
 - Intern for Blend Labs on the infrastructure team
 - Intern at Microsoft on the Windows core quality team